 Health Goals—Small Steps to Getting Healthier

 Exercise and physical activity may be some of the healthiest things you can do for yourself at any age.
-But some adults are afraid that exercise will be too strenuous or that physical activity will harm them.
+But some adults are afraid that exercise will be too strenuous.

 Of course, before you begin any physical activity program, it’s important to ask your doctor what level of activity is right for you.